 Another way to cut down on false alarms is to allow you to check in on your security camera feed from anywhere.
 Remote access to your security camera live stream allows you to follow up on alerts or watch a suspicious individual who may be in your parking lot.
 With remote access to your commercial security cameras in your warehouse, you can check in during bad weather and keep an eye on any potential damage to your building.

 8. Receive Alerts in Real-Time

 If you were working your warehouse and an ex-employee appeared in your parking lot, would you want to know as soon as they showed up?
 Integrating alerts into your commercial security system for warehouses is a great way to stay a step ahead of a potential security threat.
 Your alarm system can integrate with any artificially intelligent security cameras.
 They can compare the people on your property with a database of known criminals and ex-employees that you’ve identified.
 As soon as a potential threat appears, you’ll receive a customized alert warning you of potential danger.
 Not all security cameras are enhanced with AI.
 However, with most security cameras you can set up motion sensor alerts, alarm trigger alerts, and door and window sensor alerts to keep you on top of what’s happening on your property.

 Most warehouses are made out of hardy durable materials, such as concrete or steel.
 However, a crack or hole in your building exterior can easily become a hole in your commercial security for warehouses.
 A burglar could bypass your security system crawling in through a hole or splitting open a crack.
 Think of your building as defense number one against potential threats.

 You deserve to feel secure in your business.
-If you want to learn more about possible commercial security systems for your warehouse, check out what Medlin can do for you on our security system information page.
+Great installation personnel is crucial in creating a secure warehouse.
+If you want to learn more about possible security systems for your warehouse, check out what Medlin can do for you on our security system information page.